PunyaAlahakoon/west_nile_virus_abm/README.md

   a) **Open** _abm_run.Rproj_ R project.
   b) **Run** _required_r_package.R_ to install or load the packages required.
   c) **Run** _run_abm.R_ to run the agent-based model.
-    This script includes and an example based on the parameters used in the model.
+    This script includes an example based on the parameters used in the model.

 2. **_2_kde_calculations_:**
   **Run:**
    a) **Open** _2_kde_calculations.Rproj_ R project.
-   b) **Run** _kde_pre_calculations.R_ to calculate and store KDE approximations based on different pool sizes and number of positive samples in a pool.
+   b) **Run** _kde_pre_calculations.R_ to calculate and store KDE approximations based on different pool sizes and the number of positive samples in a pool.

 3. **_3_figure_generation_:**